arcbtc/LNPoS/README.md

 ### Usage

+*note, the wifi you connect to can not have special characters or numbers in the SSID or PASSWORD

 Press A on the M5Stack during "INITIALIZING" screen<br/>
 Connect to the WiFi captive portal SSID: "⚡lnpos⚡" PASS: "password1"<br/>
 Enter your LNBits details<br/>